KryptoniteWP/wp-udemy/readme.txt

 Instead of selecting specific ids you can search for courses by keywords.

-[udemy search="css" items="3" lang="de"]
+[ufwp search="css" items="3" lang="de"]

 More information about the shortcodes can be found in our online [documentation](https://coder.flowdee.de/docs/article/udemy-for-wordpress/).

 = How do I change the template or style? =

-All available templates and styles, as well as further instructions, can be found in our online [documentation](https://coder.flowdee.de/docs/article/udemy-for-wordpress/).
+All available templates and styles, as well as further instructions, can be found in our online [documentation](https://coder.flowdee.de/docs/article/wp-udemy/).

 = Multisite supported? =